dotnet/performance/docs/microbenchmark-design-guidelines.md

 }
 ```

-The benchmark is not going to measure the performance of `Slice` operation, but similar to previous example it's going to measure the performance of creating a `Span` from `Array` and the `Slice` operation.
+The benchmark is not going to measure the performance of `Slice` operation, but similar to previous example of reversing an array it's going to measure the performance of creating a `Span` from `Array` and the `Slice` operation.

 To solve this problem we can use `OperationsPerInvoke` property of the `[Benchmark]` attribute.